Disclosure / Affiliate Notice:

 Use Dead Space Creatively

-- top shelves above doors
+- top shelves

 - space inside suitcases

-- storage ottomans
+- storage furniture

-Separate Daily Access From Long-Term Storage
+Separate Daily Use From Long-Term Storage

-Accept That Storage Is a Space Trade
+Accept That Storage Is a Trade-Off

 As an Amazon Associate I earn from qualifying purchases.